What’s Open Easter 2020: Here Are The Supermarkets, Restaurants, And Stores Still Open Amid Coronavirus Crisis

 “Trader Joe’s, Sprouts Farmers Market, BJ’s Wholesale Club and Southeastern Grocers (BI-LO, Fresco y Más, Harveys Supermarket and Winn-Dixie) are among the retailers who have announced they will be closed April 12, a change from last year,” the report noted.

-The report added that stores traditionally closed on Easter — including Costco, Sam’s Club and Target — will remain closed this year.
+The report added that stores traditionally closed on Easter — including Costco, Sam’s Club, and Target — will remain closed this year.

 There are still a number of pharmacies open on Easter 2020, though those looking to do any other kind of shopping will be out of luck as nearly all non-essential stores across the country have been closed.
-Good Housekeeping has a full list of the grocery stores, pharmacies, and convenience stores that will still be open for Easter shopping.
+Good Housekeeping has a full list of grocery stores, pharmacies, and convenience stores that will still be open for Easter shopping.